(This essay was originally posted in July 2016)

 We have searched our characters and we know them.
 We comprehend their every move and the reasons behind it.
 There is not a word on their tongues that we do not thoroughly understand.
 We know their backstories, the unwritten details that give heft to their thoughts and words and actions.
 We writers know our characters more thoroughly that any human being ever knows another, friend or lover, child or parent.
 We know our characters as only a creator can.

 These are the thoughts that come to mind, despite our better judgement.
 Despite our unspoken fear that our characters, like litters of unwanted kittens, will live out their playful and entertaining lives within the four walls of our homes.
-This we know is the most likely and disappointing outcome.
+We know this is the most likely and disappointing outcome.
 Nobody wants to become a cat lady, and no writer wants to churn out unread stories.

 There are plenty of excellent reasons not to go to the trouble of writing.
 But if we believe the world may be a better place because our characters are birthed into it, well, that’s a good enough reason to stick with it.
 And when one work is finished, it’s a good enough reason to begin again at Genesis, hoping for the best, even though the best we can hope for is very silly business indeed.